LudovicoDeponte/FoNCM_SORN_project/README.md

 If different numbers of excitatory neurons are introduced, include them in <N_VALUES> list of the <plotty3> function as otherwise they will not appear in your graph.

-## Disclamer!
+## Disclaimer!

 The code is not beautiful, but it works!
-We might add some changes and improve it by removing hard-coded parts.
+We might add some changes and improve its efficiency; specifically there are some hard-coded parts and the way in which experiments are saved generate a complex structure of nested folders.
 Any suggestion or contribution is welcomed!